terraref/drone-pipeline/CONTRIBUTING.md

 4. Create a fork on [GitHub](https://github.com/terraref/drone-pipeline)
 5. Check out the `develop` branch
 6. Make a feature/issue/task branch using the naming convention described above
-7. Make your cool new feature or bugfix on your branch and update the documentation
+7. Make your cool new feature or bug fix on your branch and update the documentation
 8. From your branch, make a pull request against `develop`, being sure to point out where to find documentation updates (clearly labeled URIs are fine), and providing testing materials
 9. Work with repo maintainers to get your change reviewed on [GitHub](https://github.com/terraref/drone-pipeline)
 10. After approval, your branch will be merged into the `develop` branch
 11. Your branch will be deleted soon after being merged.
-Post-¬merge issues or changes are addressed with new tickets.
+Post-merge issues or changes are addressed with new tickets.

 ## Code Reviews